petabyt/liemoth/README.md

 - New features

 ## Building
-AHDK can be built on Windows and Linux.
+Liemoth can be built on Windows and Linux.
 Dependencies:
 - Host GCC/TCC
 - Arm GCC